 [Price: Free with in-app purchases]

 Square Enix has been back and forth when it comes to online DRM checking, but you can play a few Final Fantasy games offline provided that you’ve logged into them at least once with an Internet connection.
 Final Fantasy games offer more than 20 hours of game play per title along with deep story lines, various types of character development, and more.
 They’re not the most exciting games, but fans of the series generally play them for their stories.
-They cost $15.99 each which is rather steep, but you’re definitely getting a lot of content from each game.
+The cost varies per game, but they’re all pretty decent.

 Kingdom Rush Frontiers is the latest title in the popular tower defense franchise and probably the best one as well.
 It includes a ton of missions that you can complete over three difficulties and three different game modes (Classic, Iron, and Heroic), boss fights, over a dozen towers and heroes, upgrades, and the game even includes a built-in encyclopedia to help your strategies.
 It’s a fun experience and a must have for tower defense fans looking for offline Android games.